paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ![Architecture](Images/K8sDashboard.png)

 ## Multi-Document Template File ##
-On Kubernetes the multi-container application is composed by two services, one ofr the frontend service and one for the backend service, and 5 pods for each service.
+On Kubernetes the multi-container application is composed by two services, one of the frontend service and one for the backend service, and 5 pods for each service.
 Each pod contains just a container or the **TodoApi** or **TodoWeb** ASP.NET Core apps.
 The following YAML file contains the definition for the necessary services and deployments.

 **kubernetes-deployments-and-services.yml**
 ```yaml